Money Transmitter Surety Bond

 The businesses which need these bonds also differentiate from state to state.
 A good example is businesses that deal in virtual currencies.
 In some states, these businesses may need to get bonds to operate while in other states they do not.

 Discussion of state requirements

-In various states, there have been businesses which are engaged in fraudulent business practices.
-The practices are being curbed by these states through enforcement of regulations that are more tight on them.
+In various states, there have been businesses that are engaged in fraudulent business practices.
+The practices are being curbed by these states through the enforcement of regulations that are more tight on them.

 In Connecticut, the HB 6800 bill is in place to address surety bonds for money transmitters that deal with virtual currencies.
 The commissioner under this bill has the power to set the bond amount for money transmitters.

-The surety bonds should also be maintained for a period of three years after the business stops operating in the money transmitting business.
-Kansas also revised their money transmission guidelines through the HB 2216 bill which increased the bond amount imposed on money transmitters from a maximum of $500,000 to $1,000,000.
+The surety bonds should also be maintained for three years after the business stops operating in the money transmitting business.
+Kansas also revised its money transmission guidelines through the HB 2216 bill which increased the bond amount imposed on money transmitters from a maximum of $500,000 to $1,000,000.

 Call us today, and learn about money transmitter license requirements.